Jeeivan/physio-continued-f/README.md

 **Day 7**

 - For the final half day of the project I was spending the majority of my time testing the deployed version of my website to make sure there were no bugs
-- I also spent some time adjusting the styling to make sure the website was as user friendly as possible
+- I spent some time adjusting the styling to make sure the website was as user friendly as possible
-- I also made a small adjustment in my PhysioForm entity to add an input for the age of the user so this would be clear for the super user giving the user treatment as the age can also affect the treatment advice too
+- I made a small adjustment in my PhysioForm entity to add an input for the age of the user so this would be clear for the super user giving the user treatment as the age can also affect the treatment advice too

 ## Challenges

-- It was fairly straightforward to add the delete method in as I had got the back end working from before so I just needed to implement the fetch in the front end
-- However the problem I was facing after was that although the physioform data was deleting I was getting a blocker when there were no forms left for that user as the page was still trying to render the physioform data
+Adding the delete method was relatively straightforward, as I had already set up the back end.
+I just needed to implement the fetch in the front end.
+Despite successfully deleting physioform data, a challenge arose when there were no forms left for that user.
+The page still attempted to render the physioform data, causing a blocker.
 [Insert Screenshot of code here]
-- After some debugging the reason for this error was that the physioform data was displaying in the console as undefined rather than being an empty array
-- I was able to solve this by using the line if (data.length > 0) and by adding this it meant if there was no more physioform data for that user it would no longer set any data into the physioform leaving it as an empty array rather than becoming undefined
+After some debugging, I identified that the error occurred because the physioform data was appearing as undefined in the console instead of being represented as an empty array.
+To address this issue, I implemented the solution by using the line 'if (data.length > 0)'.
+By incorporating this condition, it ensured that if there was no more physioform data for that user, the physioform would no longer be set with any data, leaving it as an empty array rather than becoming undefined.
 [Insert Screenshot of code here]

 ## Wins